Last update: March 2020.

 Advantages of qualitative interviews

 An interview will allow you to go much deeper, in particular thanks to a longer speaking time.
 More insights are likely to be collected, which will be useful for a later quantitative phase.
+We find it easier to analyze individual interviews than focus groups (especially if you decide to code your interview in a software like Maxqda)

 Last but not least, the role of the interviewer is usually less important in interviews than in focus groups; the expected bias, if an interviewing guide has been well prepared, will therefore be lower too.